Ecanvasser Contact Merge will allow you import and merge new files without a Contact ID.

 When we select Mr John Smith on the left hand side, we must choose whether to merge him into the previous record (all data will be kept, and the old Mr John Smith will move house), or simply to enter our Mr John Smith as a new contact, while also keeping the old entry.

 This does involve some level discretion, as it is impossible for any system to automatically know if two Contacts are the same based solely on name and address.
 You can however take a few steps to ensure such conflicts are resolved in as accurate a manner as possible:

 Cross reference household occupants - if we check and see that the old Mr Smith lived with a Terry Smith; and that this is the same but both are at a different address in the new file, we can say with a high level degree of certainty that we should merge these contacts

 Check if we have contact information for the old version of Mr Smith; perhaps we can contact him to confirm his current address

 Members of your local organisation can use local knowledge to help point you in the right direction

 Once you resolved conflicts as outlined above, you'll have to make some tougher judgement calls as to how to proceed with the remaining few outliers:

-- Merge the old into the new and potentially have canvass data attached incorrectly
+Merge the old into the new and potentially have interaction data attached incorrectly

 Deleting Old Contacts